-The existing Pontoon MSP program at our client – an American Fortune 100 energy company – hires a large number of contractors in the IT organisation and therefore is impacted by this control regulation.
+The existing Pontoon MSP programme at our customer – an American Fortune 100 energy company – hires a large number of contractors in the IT organisation and therefore is impacted by this control regulation.

-Pontoon worked closely with t he client’s legal and regulatory teams to build a program-wide strategy and process ensuring compliance with government regulations.
+We worked closely with the customer’s legal and regulatory teams to build a programme-wide strategy and process ensuring compliance with government regulations.

-The following enhancements and additions were made within our existing MSP program:
+The following enhancements and additions were made within our existing MSP programme: